fleetdm/fleet/ee/cis/macos-15/README.md

-# macOS 14 Sonoma benchmark
+# macOS 15 Sequoia benchmark

-Fleet's policies have been written against v2.0.0 of the benchmark.
+Fleet's policies have been written against v1.0.0 of the benchmark.
 You can refer to the [CIS website](https://www.cisecurity.org/cis-benchmarks) for full details about this version.

 For requirements and usage details, see the [CIS Benchmarks](https://fleetdm.com/docs/using-fleet/cis-benchmarks) documentation.